-Here are 4 thing NOT to do if you want to balance your hormones.
+Here are 4 things NOT to do if you want to balance your hormones.

 I’ll be the first to put my hand up and say I’m guilty of this.
-I love exercise, I love the way it makes me feel, there’s nothing quite like that endorphin hit post HIIT or gym session.
+I love to exercise, I love the way it makes me feel, there’s nothing quite like that endorphin hit post-HIIT or gym session.
 However, if you’ve lost your period or have a hormonal imbalance like me over exercising is one of the worst things you can do to normalize your cycle.
-HIIT and long intense gym sessions actually stresses the body, doing your more harm than good.
+HIIT and long intense gym sessions actually stress the body, doing more harm than good.
 It increases your stress hormones which is something we are trying to decrease.

 What to do: Focus on more restorative exercise such as yoga, walking, pilates and ensure you have 1 if not 2 complete rest days.
 And limit your exercise session to 30-45 minutes (including warm up and cool down).
 It can be mentally challenging, I personally struggled to cut back on exercise, it probably took me about 6 months to be able to tell myself it’s “okay” to just walk and do yoga for 30-45 minutes 4-5x per week.
 You have to figure out what is more important to you, balanced hormones and having a menstrual cycle so you can have a baby one day, or aesthetically looking good and being “fit and toned”.
 To me, I wanted to have balanced hormones and a baby one day so when I kept thinking of that it got me over the hurdle of having to be the fittest, strongest person at the gym.

 I can’t emphasize this one enough!
-We all lead such busy lives these days, and being able to recognize this, slow down and change your lifestyle so your body doesn’t think it’s in perceived danger 24/7 could be one of the most life changing factors to help balance your hormones.
-This is why I emphasise the importance of doing a mindfulness practice daily to my clients, and myself!
-Being "busy" is personally my biggest down fall, I like to do it all and please everyone and run around at a million miles an hour, but I know this wreaks havoc on my body and mind sending my hormones into overdrive.
+We all lead such busy lives these days and being able to recognize this, slow down and change your lifestyle so your body doesn’t think it’s in perceived danger 24/7 could be one of the most life-changing factors to help balance your hormones.
+This is why I emphasize the importance of doing a mindfulness practice daily to my clients, and myself!
+Being “busy” is personally my biggest downfall, I like to do it all and please everyone and run around at a million miles an hour, but I know this wreaks havoc on my body and mind sending my hormones into overdrive.

-This is very common, and is something I come across in clinic all the time.
+This is very common and is something I come across in the clinic all the time.
 You could be eating the healthiest diet but restricting carbs, protein or fat just a little too much.
-Add 5-6 60+ minute exercise session on top of under eating and your sending your body straight into a stress response.
-This signals your brain to think it’s in famine, and will start to store food to use “later” (stored as fat cells) and it if this goes on for a long period of time your brain can start to switch of its signal to your ovaries to ovulate.
-As mentioned above, your body doesn’t think it’s in a safe environment to bring a baby into the world as it’s under nourished and under “perceived stress”.
+Add 5-6 60+ minute exercise session on top of under eating and you’re sending your body straight into a stress response.
+This signals your brain to think it’s in famine and will start to store food to use “later” (stored as fat cells) and it if this goes on for a long period of time your brain can start to switch off its signal to your ovaries to ovulate.
+As mentioned above, your body doesn’t think it’s in a safe environment to bring a baby into the world as it’s undernourished and under “perceived stress”.